The best gear for a rando race is . . . rando race gear!

 Even if you don't want to go all-out on race-specific gear, a race-specific ski pack allows you to attach & remove your skis for bootpack segments without taking your pack on & off.

 (And these packs are great for shorter ski tours plus off-season hiking, biking, etc.)

-For those too modest to appear in public wearing a one-piece lycra race suit, a race top/jacket (combined with any reasonable soft shell pant or tight) offers almost all the same benefits as a full suit (especially climbing skin stowage).
+For those too modest to appear in public wearing a one-piece lycra race suit (women-specific models too), a race top/jacket combined with any reasonable soft shell pant/tight (women's here & here) offers almost all the same benefits as a full suit (especially climbing skin stowage).

-Plus check out the gear swaps at Skintrack, Utah Skimo, and Facebook.
+Plus check out the gear swaps at Utah Skimo, Facebook, and right here.

 Finally, although you can't buy fitness, you can buy skimo-specific training manuals.

 (For training venues, resort uphilling policies are available at USSMA.)